-^(A) CO2 is the only significant greenhouse gas within lveco Group's processes (see 4.2.2.1.2 Environmental Data Calculation >).
+(a) CO2 is the only significant greenhouse gas within Iveco Group's processes (see 4.2.2.1.2 Environmental Data Calculation >).
 The base year (2019) CO2 emissions per production unit are equal to 0.00408 tons/hour of production.
 For information on the rationale for choosing 2019 as the base year, see 4.2.2.1 Approach to Data Calculation >.
-The indicator includes Scope 1 and Scope 2 emissions, as per the market-based methodology of the GHG Protocol. ^(b) Total manufacturing hours are used to calculate the indicator per hour of production.
-For the definition of total manufacturing hours, see 4.2.2.1.2 Environmental Data Calculation >.
-KPIs do not include the fuel used to test products.
+The indicator includes Scope 1 and Scope 2 emissions, as per the market-based methodology of the GHG Protocol.

+(a) Total manufacturing hours are used to calculate the indicator per hour of production.
+For the definition of total manufacturing hours, see 4.2.2.1.2 Environmental Data Calculation.